OutSystems/docs-product/src/develop/data/query/fetch-data-ib.md

 ## Prerequisites

-Before you start, ensure you created an app with a module and added the integration as a dependency to your module in Service Studio](use.md#use).
+Before you start, ensure you created an app with a module and [added the integration as a dependency to your module in Service Studio](../../../extensibility-and-integration/integration-builder/use.md#use).

 ## Fetch data from an integration { #fetch }